lipovetsky/FSND-ItemCatalog/README.md

 ## Run the database

 Now that you have a copy of the program, it's time to run it!
+Make sure you change into the directory of the repository you cloned:

+`cd FSND-ItemCatalog`

-Make sure you run the vagrant environment first!
-It's got what you need!
+Next, set up the vagrant environment!
+It may take a long time, but it's got what you need!

 `vagrant up`